aerospike/langchain-aerospike/README.md

 poetry install --with examples
 ```

-This will install dependencies like `langchain-openai` which are used in the example scripts.
+This will install dependencies like `langchain-huggingface` which are used in the example scripts.

 ## Usage